Best Proportions For Interior Trim – Why You’re Confused

 You can see it faintly below the floor line.
 By submerging the pedestal, we are left with 15 = parts measuring approximately 6 5/16″ of an inch or roughly 6.33″.

-The truth of the matter is that there is no exact measurement for any of your mouldings.
-There are only guidelines for the best proportions for interior trim
+The thing to fully grasp is this; there is no exact measurement for any of your mouldings.
+There are only guidelines for the best proportions for interior trim.

-Once, we have the eight-foot dimensions set, all we need to do is increase them by about 10% for each additional foot.
+Once we have the eight-foot dimensions set, we need to increase them by about 10% for each additional foot.

-I belong to the school, if there is such a thing that when it comes to mouldings, a little too small is much better than a little too big.
-And, when I thought about it some more, some of the dimensions don’t really change much if at all even though the wall is taller.
+I belong to the school; when it comes to mouldings, a little too small is much better than a little too big.
+And, when I thought about it some more, some of the dimensions don’t really change much, if at all, even though the wall is taller.

 All about Wainscoting

-Can a modern style home mix with traditiional mouldings?
+Can a modern style home mix with traditional mouldings?

 How To Make Small Rooms Look Bigger